bogdan-ciulei/movie_booker/README.md

 ## Building:
 1) Windows:
    Install Conan 2 Package Manager https://docs.conan.io/2/index.html
-   Copy conanfile.txt from msvc/ to the root of the project ( this will change the build system to MSBuild ).
+   Install Cmake ( required to build Boost.Asio land gtest ibraries ) Copy conanfile.txt from msvc/ to the root of the project ( this will change the build system to MSBuild ).
    Run
 >		conan profile detect -f